We are committed to delivering safe, high quality, cost-effective healthcare

 2. Internal Appeal

-Your complaint will be fully reviewed by the Managing Director.
+Your complaint will be the responsibility of the Managing Director

 3. Independent External Adjudication